How to Install Modsecurity 2, OWASP CRS with Apache on Ubuntu 22.04 or 20.04

 }

 This configuration will keep logs for 31 days.
 If you prefer to store logs for a shorter period, change the 31 to your desired number of days (e.g., 7 for a week’s worth of logs).
-It’s recommended to rotate ModSecurity logs daily, as reviewing large log files spanning an entire week can be quite challenging.
+Rotating ModSecurity logs daily is recommended, as reviewing large log files spanning an entire week can be pretty challenging.

 By setting up log rotation, you can effectively manage your ModSecurity logs, ensuring that older logs are compressed and eventually removed, making it easier to analyze and troubleshoot any issues that may arise.